maniksurtani/leaksignal/README.md

 LeakSignal installs in moments as a WASM filter for Envoy, Istio, or any proxy/API gateway that supports Proxy-WASM.
 See Getting Started below.

 ### Overview
 LeakSignal detects sensitive data within mesh traffic.
-Analysis and processing of traffic is handled inline, allowing engineers to understand sensitive data leaks without sending, storing or viewing the sensitive data.
+Analysis and processing of traffic is handled inline, allowing engineers to understand sensitive data emission without sending, storing or viewing the sensitive data.
 <p align="center">
   <img style="max-width:75%" src="assets/mesh-overview2.png">
 </p>